SweetGithubName/php-json-rpc/README.md

 ## Features

-* Fully compliant with the [JSON-RPC 2.0 specifications](http://www.jsonrpc.org/specification) (100% unit-test coverage)
+* Fully compliant with the [JSON-RPC 2.0 specifications](http://www.jsonrpc.org/specification) (with 100% unit-test coverage)
 * Versatile:
-  * You can make JSON-RPC requests over HTTP or SSH (or locally through PHP)
+  * You can make JSON-RPC requests over HTTP or SSH, or locally through PHP
   * You can choose your own system for interpreting the JSON-RPC method strings
-* Minimalistic and flexible (works even when CURL is not installed)
+* Minimalistic and flexible.
+Works even when CURL is not installed.

 ## Requirements